alephsecurity/xnu-qemu-arm64/README.md

 ## Create the Disk Devices for iOS system

-Some tweaks should be done to use the all currently implemented capabilities; bash, many familiar binary tools, all iOS's launchd services, r/w secondary disk device and SSH.
+Some tweaks should be done to use all currently implemented capabilities: bash, many familiar binary tools, all iOS's launchd services, r/w secondary disk device and SSH.

 The following instructions will describe how to create the disk devices and what changes should be made within them to enable the system start with all the functionality mentioned above.